Ticket Reopen

 • Closed Threshold – The number of days after which a closed ticket is considered permanently closed, and cannot be reopened by the agent.

-4. For both scenarios, you can configure the number of minutes, hours, or days after which the ticket is considered to be closed and permanently closed.
-Any time before the configured deadlines, the ticket can be reopened.
+• For both scenarios, configure the number of minutes, hours, or days after which the ticket is considered Closed and Permanently Closed.
+The ticket can be reopened anytime before these deadlines.

-• When the Resolved Threshold is disabled, as soon as a ticket is resolved, it’ll be considered closed.
+• If the Resolved Threshold is disabled, a ticket will be considered closed as soon as it is resolved.

-• When the Closed Threshold is disabled, as soon as a ticket is closed, it’ll be considered to be permanently closed, and it cannot be reopened.
+• If the Closed Threshold is disabled, a ticket will be considered permanently closed as soon as it is closed, and cannot be reopened.

 Note:

 • A ticket is considered Resolved when the agent resolves the issue highlighted in the ticket.
-Once a ticket is marked as Resolved, but is within the Resolved Threshold timeline, an agent can open this ticket.
+Once a ticket is marked as Resolved, but if the customer responds within the Resolved Threshold timeline, the ticket is automatically reopened.

 • A ticket is considered Closed if the specified number of days has passed (i.e., after it crosses the Resolved Threshold timeline) since it was marked as Resolved.
 Once a ticket is Closed, only the customer can reopen it (e.g., by replying on the email thread) within the Closed Threshold timeline.